ERS-HCL/rest-yaml-test/README.md

 5. If you want to run test from eclipse then right click "MainTest" class and run it as junit test.

 #How to write test cases?
-### Please read "src/test/resources/test-data-dev.yaml" test case file.
+- Please read "src/test/resources/test-data-dev.yaml" test case file.
-### Define variables.
+- Define variables.
 Variables can be defined inside the initGroup and they have global scope. that means you use these variables anywhere.
 You can reference these variables like ${variableName} to assign values to a header, a cookie and in a request uri.
 You can also assign values to these variables from REST response and refer the value in subsequent tests.
-    Example:
+  - Example:
-	a. define variables
+    - define variables

 ```
 	    initGroup:
 		  variables: